orestropi/a3-Experiment/README.md

 ![image](https://user-images.githubusercontent.com/73619173/157150750-cd4a0555-4b80-4170-9c5f-77688a41cbf7.png)
 ![image](https://user-images.githubusercontent.com/73619173/157148820-788b5521-9d7c-4b8e-bcc7-b427c1b44618.png)
 ![image](https://user-images.githubusercontent.com/73619173/157148850-f1acfac2-9a38-493a-adcc-eba49df1054b.png)

-- **Database**: Used MongoDB and mangoose to send data to a mongoDB server.
+- **Database**: Used MongoDB and mangoose to send data to a mongoDB database.
 ![image](https://user-images.githubusercontent.com/73619173/157149150-aeb8f4de-3136-4e70-a092-92c6e3199d3c.png)
 ![image](https://user-images.githubusercontent.com/73619173/157150498-909b116d-e2e8-4cad-9f0e-8fff2a73d405.png)

 - **Database Tools**: First time using MongoDB tools.
 Learned how to generate CSV file with selective data fields using the tools.
 This had to be downloaded seperatly and be set as a root path so it could be used in my terminal.

 - **dotenv**: Used to protect sensitive data information, such as admin username and password.
 ![image](https://user-images.githubusercontent.com/73619173/157149665-94c4d5c1-50b9-4c3c-bbce-85f93bbd08d4.png)

 - **body-parser**: Used bodyparser to easily parse JSON data being passed from the client to the server.

 ### Design Achievements
 - We added a counter to tell participants how many charts are left.